-\section{Dynamics of the spectrum}
+\section{Dynamics of the Spectrum}

-\subsection{Stochastic evolution of the eigenvalues}
+\subsection{Stochastic Evolution of the Eigenvalues}

-In order to derive an evolution equation for the eigenvalues in the general case, we follow the standard approach~\cite{10.1063/1.1703862} and make use of second order perturbation theory:
+In order to derive an evolution equation for the eigenvalues in the general case, we follow the standard approach~\cite{10.1063/1.1703862} and make use of second-order perturbation theory, as follows:

-Now, one has to substitute the infinitesimal variations $\rho_{\al}$ as determined in Eq.~\eqref{eq:lindblbiasmeas0}.
+Now, one has to substitute the infinitesimal variations $\rho_{\al}$ as determined in Equation~\eqref{eq:lindblbiasmeas0}.
 To further simplify the calculation, we take advantage of unitary rotational invariance, so that $\rho$ at time $t$ is assumed to be diagonal in an appropriate basis $\rho_{\al\beta} = \lambda_\al \delta_{\al\beta}$ (no sum over $\alpha$).
-We thus have
+Thus, we have